Unified-Daughterboard/Unified-Daughterboard.github.io/announcements/announcement-20230118.md

 As a silver lining to this issue - since pre-made cables are a bit harder to find, it's also less likely that someone can use a 3rd party cable with an incorrect pinout and destroy a PCB.

-## Moving Forward with C3
+## Moving Forward with C3 - Introducing C4

-We are also happy to announce that we will be releasing a revision to the classic form factor unified daughterboard - the C4 revision.
+We are also happy to announce that we are releasing a revision to the classic form factor unified daughterboard - the C4 revision.
 In addition to all the C3 features, C4 will also include:

 - A swap to the Molex Pico-EZmate connector

 To maintain backwards compatibility, cables with Pico-EZmate on one side and JST-SH with a 1:1 pinout will also be available.

-The C4 Daughterboard is available [here](link/to/repo).
+The C4 Daughterboard is available [here](https://github.com/Unified-Daughterboard/UDB-C4).

 ## Future Revisions
 We already have a new revision of S1 and C4 in the works - but have chosen to release as-is because we think the new feature is not necessary for release, and so that designers can start designing around the S1.